 AFCEA International is sponsoring three Innovation Shark Tank events where companies can pitch their capabilities to a panel of government and nongovernment technology experts.
 Topics can range from artificial intelligence to digital transformation to cybersecurity to any great idea.

 Each AFCEA International event features six companies that each have five minutes to pitch their ideas.
 One winner from each event will compete at the AFCEA Small Business Innovation Summit on July 26, 2018.

 Participants have five minutes to pitch their ideas or companies to the Cyber Shark Tank judges.

 Judges will spend five minutes providing valuable feedback.

-No handouts or slides during presentation are allowed.
+Two slides during presentation are allowed.